dotnet/cli/Documentation/general/cli-ux-guidelines.md

-In case of a long running operation, the command needs to provide a feedback mechanism to the user to help the user reason about whether the command has crashed or is just waiting for I/O.
+In case of a long running operation, the command needs to provide a feedback mechanism to the user to help the user reason about whether the command has crashed or is just waiting for I/O. The feedback mechanism guidelines are below:

+1. Feedback should not require fonts with special glyphs for display.
+2. Pure text is acceptable (e.g. `Running background process...`) as a feedback mechanism.
+3. Spinners that conform to rule \#1 above are also acceptable.

 ### Verbosity
 If the command interacts with MSBuild, it is required that it can accept a “--verbosity \| -v” argument and pass it to MSBuild verbatim.

-If the command’s verbosity levels cannot fit naturally in MSBuild’s levels, it is the job of the command to map them in the most appropriate way.
+If the command’s verbosity levels cannot fit naturally in [MSBuild’s verbosity levels](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-command-line-reference) or the command does not interact with MSBuild but still has an option to set the verbosity, it is the job of the command to map them in the most appropriate way.
 This way, the verbosity levels will be uniform across all commands which brings consistency to the toolset.